League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 ![img1](./wiki/th_html_right.png)

-If there is some error on the syntax of the trigger the html is no redndered checkout the image below:
+If there is some error on the syntax of the trigger the html is no rendered checkout the image below:

 ![img2](./wiki/th_html_wrong.png)